With Great Britain Ladies being current Olympic Champions, the popularity of Hockey is on the increase.

 - Walking Hockey for people who wish to exercise at a slower pace and also those that may be recovering from an illness or injury and require some light fitness work.

 - In the summer, there is Mixed Hockey on a Wednesday and Rush Hockey on a Thursday.
-Rush is a small sided version of hockey and a good way to start playing the game for people aged 13+.
+Rush is a small sided version of hockey, and is a good way to start playing the game for people aged 13+.

 All the training times we have are on our website.